Author has written 8 stories for Percy Jackson and the Olympians.

 Greek Myth Girl

-My personal. (booksorbust is me vandalizing the "Oregon Territory or bust" thing.)
+My personal tumblr. (booksorbust is me vandalizing the "Oregon Territory or bust" thing.)

-The tumblr where I like tothat's wrong with society.
+The tumblr where I like to rant about everything that's wrong with society.